Ben Cross

-Harry Bernard Cross (16 December 1947 – 18 August 2020) known as Ben Cross, was an English actor.
+Harry Bernard Cross (16 December 1947 – 18 August 2020) was an English actor.
 He was best known for his portrayal of the British Olympic athlete Harold Abrahams in the 1981 film Chariots of Fire and for playing Billy Flynn in the original West End production of the musical Chicago.

-Early life
+Early life, family and education

-Harry Bernard Cross was born in London on 16 December 1947, to a working-class family.
+Harry Bernard Cross was born in London on 16 December 1947, to a working class family.
 He was the son of Catherine (née O'Donovan), a cleaner, and Harry Cross, a doorman.
-His father died of tuberculosis when Cross was aged eight.
-While his father was a member of the Church of England, Cross grew up in his Irish mother's Catholic faith, in the Tulse Hill neighbourhood of London.
+His father died of tuberculosis when Cross was eight years old.
+Cross was raised in the Tulse Hill neighbourhood of London in his Irish mother's Catholic faith, although his father was a member of the Church of England.

 Career

 Early career

 Cross started his career by taking manual jobs, including working as a window cleaner, waiter, and joiner.
 He also worked as a carpenter for the Welsh National Opera, and was the Property Master at The Alexandra theatre in Birmingham.

 In 1970 at the age of 22, he was accepted into London's Royal Academy of Dramatic Art (RADA), but later expressed little interest in pursuing the classical arts route.

 After graduating from RADA, Cross performed in several stage plays at The Dukes theatre in Lancaster where he was seen in Macbeth, The Importance of Being Earnest and Arthur Miller's Death of a Salesman.
 He then joined the Prospect Theatre Company and played roles in Pericles, Twelfth Night, and The Royal Hunt of the Sun.
 Cross also joined the cast of the musical Joseph and the Amazing Technicolor Dreamcoat and played leading roles in Peter Shaffer's Equus, Mind Your Head, and the musical Irma la Douce — all at the Leicester Haymarket Theatre.

 Cross's first big-screen film appearance came in 1976 when he went on location to Deventer, Netherlands, to play Trooper Binns in Joseph E. Levine's Second World War epic A Bridge Too Far, which starred an international cast, including Dirk Bogarde, Sean Connery, Michael Caine and James Caan.

 In 1977, Cross became a member of the Royal Shakespeare Company; he performed in the premiere of Privates on Parade as "Kevin Cartwright" and played Rover in a revival of a Restoration play titled Wild Oats.
 Cross's path to international stardom began in 1978 with his performance in the musical Chicago, in which he played Billy Flynn, the slick lawyer of murderess Roxie Hart.